Progressivism in the United States: Progressive Era

-Trust busting
+Large corporations and monopolies: trust busting vs. regulation

-Pro-labor progressives such as Samuel Gompers argued that industrial monopolies were unnatural economic institutions which suppressed the competition which was necessary for progress and improvement.
-United States antitrust law is the body of laws that prohibits anti-competitive behavior (monopoly) and unfair business practices.
+Most progressives hoped that by regulating large corporations they could liberate human energies from the restrictions imposed by industrial capitalism.
+Nonetheless, the progressive movement was split over which of the following solutions should be used to regulate corporations.
+Many progressives argued that industrial monopolies were unnatural economic institutions which suppressed the competition which was necessary for progress and improvement.
+United States antitrust law prohibits anti-competitive behavior (monopoly) and unfair business practices.
 Presidents such as Theodore Roosevelt and William Howard Taft supported trust-busting.
 During their presidencies, the otherwise-conservative Taft brought down 90 trusts in four years while Roosevelt took down 44 in seven and a half years in office.

-Regulation

-Progressives such as Benjamin Parke De Witt argued that in a modern economy, large corporations and even monopolies were both inevitable and desirable.
-With their massive resources and economies of scale, large corporations offered the United States advantages which smaller companies could not offer.
+Progressives, such as Benjamin Parke De Witt, argued that, in a modern economy, large corporations and even monopolies were both inevitable and desirable.
+He argued that with their massive resources and economies of scale, large corporations offered the United States advantages which smaller companies could not offer.
 However, these large corporations might abuse their great power.
 The federal government should allow these companies to exist, but otherwise regulate them for the public interest.
-President Roosevelt generally supported this idea and was later to incorporate it as part of his "New Nationalism".
+President Roosevelt generally supported this idea and incorporated it as part of his "New Nationalism".